NEU-CS5610-2025-ONL-SPRING/final-project-part-3-yang-wang-jianing-wang-youming-zhu-cs5610/README.md

 [https://client-liart-rho.vercel.app/](https://client-liart-rho.vercel.app/)

 ## ✨ Features

 - View travel tips posted by other users
 - Add new travel posts with details like title, image, and location
 - Search and browse by keywords
 - Simple user authentication using JWT
+- Automatically retrieve ratings of the place via Google Place API

 ## 📁 Project Structure